patricoferris/nt4t-site/src/pages/index.md

 title: No Tech For Tyrants
 image: /img/home-jumbotron.jpg
 heading: No Tech For Tyrants
-subheading: A stance against evil
+subheading: Saying no to violent tech
 mainpitch:
   title: What is NT4T?
   description: >